-Suddenly what the people had said that I had been laughing at, made sense.
+Suddenly what the people had said and that I had been laughing at, made sense.
 I became one of those leaf hunting, searching, gazing people who were pulling off at overlooks to just stand and stare in awe and take pictures.
 I also was collecting and pressing leaves in a book.

 It was so beautiful we talked about moving back east, and then a native reminded us that it only looked like this a few weeks of the year.

 A few days after we had landed and became enthralled with the leaves, some family flew in and we were having dinner with them.
 They asked what we recommended for sightseeing, and we gushed about the leaves.
 On and on we talked, and they looked at us with blank expressions.
-Clearly we were now loonies.
+Clearly we were now the loonies.

 “Seeing the leaves is spectacular,” I tried to explain, “like experiencing an optical orgasm,” I gushed, then blushed.